Applied Social Science with Law

 This one-year course will give you the skills and knowledge so you can apply for degree-level study in social science subjects (sociology, criminology and psychology), law and a range of humanities courses.

 Sociology starts with an introductory unit looking at theories and methods in the discipline.
-You will then explore units related to social aspects of crime and types of social inequalities.
-The role of medicine in society is also analysed.
+You will then explore units related to social aspects of crime, including knife crime, health and illness, and religion.

-Psychology starts with an introductory unit looking at methods and ethics of research and approaches.
-You will also explore topics like mental illness, social processes (such as conformity and obedience), and the psychology of criminal investigations.
+Psychology starts with an introductory unit looking at methods and ethics of research and approaches to behaviour.
+You will also explore topics like mental illness, social processes (such as conformity and obedience), and cognitive psychology.

 Law starts with exploring the philosophical foundations of law.
 Further units involve the study of the principles underpinning government, the functioning of the English court system, law relating to business, and criminal and family law.